 Beginning in January 2022, our transition to offering therapy intensives exclusively was fully completed.
 And, as of April, we finally have a website that reflects this shift in how we practice!

-Telehealth has allowed us to open up access to clients throughout California and what a delight it has been to serve clients throughout the state and collaborate with colleagues in so many different regions.
+Telehealth has allowed me to open up access to clients throughout California and what a delight it has been to serve clients throughout the state and collaborate with colleagues in so many different regions.
 One of the most exciting opportunities has been the ability to serve clients located in communities that do not have access to EMDR therapy intensives nearby.